-People and their relatives told us they felt safe and supported.
 Risks were assessed and managed to ensure people could safely participate in activities that they enjoyed.
+People's representatives told us people were supported safely.

 People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.
 People were able to receive visitors without restrictions in line with best practice guidance.